 Sports injuries and orthopedic injuries affect millions of active individuals each year, including athletes living in the Thousand Oaks, Van Nuys and Los Angeles, California communities.
 Orthopedic injuries associated with the shoulder and knee joints can range from a mild sprain to an acute tear or chronic tendon injury.
-Orthopedic stem cell therapy appears to be beneficial for some conditions and continues to gain popularity as a safe treatment method when traditional measures have failed to heal the injury.
-Dr. Mark Getelman is available to discuss the many uses of stem cells in a medical setting at his office locations.
+Orthopedic regenerative cell therapy appears to be beneficial for some conditions and continues to gain popularity as a safe treatment method when traditional measures have failed to heal the injury.
+Dr. Mark Getelman is available to discuss the many uses of regenerative cells in a medical setting at his office locations.

-An Overview on Orthopedic Stem Cell Therapy
+An Overview on Orthopedic Regenerative Cell Therapy

 - Aiding in healing injured ligaments and tendons

 - Addressing cartilage injury in damaged and arthritic joints

 - Treating fractures

 The uses of regenerative cell therapy continue to evolve and grow in orthopedic medicine.
 Many physicians do acknowledge and understand the healing benefits of medicinal signaling cells, which is why orthopedic regenerative therapy continues to become more popular in treating injuries involving the knee and shoulder joints.